lizmat/articles/sbom-3.md

 But what is a Package URL you say?
 Well, that's for the next instalment of this series of blog posts!

 ## Conclusion
 It was quite a lot of work to create a distribution that can handle the full extent of the [CycloneDX 1.6](https://cyclonedx.org/docs/1.6/json/) specification.
-I'm quite sure bugs will be found, and it appears a 1.7 release of the CycloneDX is just around the corner.
-But at least the groundwork has been laid to be able to handle SBOMs in the [Raku Programming Language](https://raku.org)..
+I'm quite sure bugs will be found, and it appears a 1.7 release of the CycloneDX specifiation is just around the corner (which would imply work to be done again on `SBOM::CycloneDX`.

+But at least the groundwork has been laid to be able to handle SBOMs in the [Raku Programming Language](https://raku.org).